Abhiashu10/portfolio_Ashu-Static_Website/content/experience/Senior Analytics Consultant.md

 **Projects:** **Lifesys Product Launch**, **Combined Billing Automation**, **Fraud Detection**, **Real-Time Policy Automation in Salesforce**

+- Built system architecture from scratch using Sybase relational database, encompassing schema design, table creation, and batch processing for billing, payroll, and benefits, ensuring seamless implementation for new clients.
-- Implemented a random forest classifier trained on 100 million claims data to identify potential fraud cases and suspicious activities, resulting in a 15% improvement in fraud claim detection and saving millions of dollars.
+- Implemented a random forest classifier trained on 1 million claims data to identify potential fraud & suspicious activities, which led to a 15% improvement in carrier’s loss ratio.
-- Employed SQL to design and deploy monitoring queries, effectively tracking fallouts and participants impacted by incorrect elections and eligibility, resulted in a 10% improvement in data integrity and consistency.
+- Designed and deployed SQL monitoring queries to validate migration projects, elections/eligibility, & post-prod tracking fallouts impacted by incorrect data, resulting 10% improvement in data integrity and consistency.
--  Streamlined data management operations by utilizing the relational database MySQL, including schema design, table creation (Sybase), and batch creation for billing, payroll, and eligibility functionalities.
 - Performed A/B testing on two groups for insurance marketing campaigns to optimize conversion rates & reduce CAC, using statistical tests (Shapiro, Levene, T-Test, Welch, Mann-Whitney U) to evaluate & recommend future strategies.
+- Employed data anonymization techniques to scrub and mask personal information (PHI, PII) on production data to perform statistical analysis on real-time data, ensuring privacy compliance with HIPAA rules and regulations.
+- Performed A/B testing for insurance marketing campaigns to optimize conversion rates & reduce CAC, using statistical tests (Shapiro, Levene,t-test, Welch, and Mann-Whitney U) to evaluate and recommend future strategies.
 - Conducted workshops and stakeholder interviews to gather comprehensive business requirements, creating Business Requirement documents, use cases, and data maps to facilitate the development of new products.
 - Developed APIs to establish communication between the policy administration tool and Salesforce, enabling real-time data retrieval by the admin team, resulted in 10% claim processing acceleration & 25% reduced manual intervention.
-- Collaborated with underwriters and actuaries to develop pricing models, analyzing claims data and external factors, Resulted in more accurate pricing strategies and 10% improvement.

 ![](/experience/NTTDATA/NTT2.jpg#center)